balou1902/tACS_effects_on_single_neurons/NEURON_code/README.md

 ### exportLocs.hoc

+This file saved all the coordinates of each segment of a neuron morphology.

 ### stimwaveform.hoc
 This file generates the waveform of the TACS using the different inputs (stimulation frequency, amplitudes, stimulation length).

 ### interpCoordinates.hoc

+### interpCoordinates.hoc
+This file sets different parameters related to the neuron morphology.

 ### myelinBiophysics.hoc

+This file assigns biophysical parameters to myelinated axon.